nehiljain/talks/analytics-engineering/outline.md

       - GIT
       - CLI
       - SDLC
       - Testing
+---

 # What makes a good analytics engineer?

-- Learn to work with Large datasets
+- Learn to work with large datasets
 - Relational Database Design
 - Data Testing
 - Plug and Play systems